eclipse-tractusx/digital-product-pass/dpp-tutorial/README.md

 ## Preparation

-Split into groups of three individuals, ensuring each group receives a sheet of paper containing a distinct Part from the Arena-X Car.
+Split into groups of five individuals, ensuring each group receives a sheet of paper containing a distinct Part from the test data [test-data](./resources/test-data/carParts.json).

 ## Phase 1: Data Provision